What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 As you can see, carbohydrates total to around 337 g for just one day eating such a menu.
 Even just one day like this is problematic, let alone eating that many carbs day in and day out.

 It also provides very little in the way of nutritional quality.
-And studies now show that while the average person tends to eat a lot these days we have rising levels of nutritional deficiencies, even in Western societies!
+Studies indicate that while the average person tends to eat a lot these days we have rising levels of nutritional deficiencies, even in Western societies where food is ample!

-As a diabetic you may have been told to eat more carbohydrates and less protein and fat, but this is very problematic because as a diabetic you are essentially carbohydrate intolerant.
+And in terms of carbohydrates and diabetes, it’s been an interesting history.
+For many, many years, people with diabetes or prediabetes have been told to eat more carbohydrates and less protein and fat – that’s been a very common recommendation for decades.
+Unfortunately, this is very problematic because as a diabetic you are essentially carbohydrate intolerant.
 Meaning, your body has lost the capacity to deal with glucose in the blood effectively.

-While every person does have a different rate of carb intolerance, a lower carb diet has been proved the best method for lowering blood sugar and A1C levels.
+While every person does have a different level of carb intolerance, a lower carb diet has proven the best method for lowering blood sugar and A1C levels.

 How Carbs Affect Your Body